 Review These Transfer Guidelines as You Transition to Liberty

-Several hundred students choose to transfer to Liberty University each semester from community colleges, Christian colleges, public colleges, and other colleges and universities.
+Several hundred students choose to transfer to Liberty University each semester from community, Christian, public, and private colleges and universities.
 Our Admissions Counselors and Transcript Evaluators are trained professionals who provide ongoing support.
 We understand that you have worked hard for the college credit you have earned and expect to transfer as much as possible toward your degree completion plan.

 Please email LUTransfer@liberty.edu with any questions on the below policies.